Header Image: The 3 Sisters

 Both Gwen and Doris were originally part of the Twin Tones, which was created by Alan Copeland.
 Alan knew of the Brian Sisters and asked the girls if they would join him in the new venture.
 Gwen and Doris sang when the group successfully auditioned for the Jan Garber Orchestra in early 1947.

-But Gwen, recently married, naturally didn't want to join Doris in the tour of America that commenced in 1947.
+But Gwen, married to James E. Wardrobe on 5th November 1946 in a radio-broadcast ceremony, naturally didn't want to join Doris in the tour of America that commenced early in 1947.

-After the Jan Garber Orchestra tour finished in Los Angeles, Gwen joined Doris in the Twin Tones, replacing Bette, and remained with them until the group disbanded in 1948.
+After the Jan Garber Orchestra tour finished in Los Angeles, Gwen re-joined Doris in the Twin Tones, replacing Bette, and remained with them until the group disbanded in 1948.

 The photo is the Twin Tones on September 14th 1947 at the Edgewater Beach Ballroom in San Francisco, where they sang with the Jan Garber Orchestra.